ArianHeight/game/readme.txt

 -game resources are in the img folder
 -game(runnable .jar file) is in the game folder

+-To download the game file(or any other files), click into the file and hit the download button on the top right of the subwindow

 PS. both demo version and full version of the game are in the game folder